ssvlabs/awesome-ssv/README.md

   - Staking pools for peer-to-peer staking on trusted node operators (friends)

+### Staking services

+- [Casimir](https://github.com/consensusnetworks/casimir) - Decentralized Self Custody Staking and Asset Management for Ethereum and more.

+  - Casimir is a cross chain digital asset management platform that allows users to manage all of their digital assets from NFTs to Staking across chains and wallets in a simple UI that enables users to retain privacy and self-custody.

 ### Notification services

 - [HAL](https://app.hal.xyz/) - The Crypto Notification System